SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

   when those details are used within an entire file.

 * :newTerm:`Private access`
-  restricts the use of an entity to the enclosing declaration.
+  restricts the use of an entity to the enclosing declaration, and to extensions of that declaration that are in the same file.
   Use private access to hide the implementation details of a specific piece of functionality when those details are used only within a single declaration.